HenestrosaDev/audiotext/README.md

   <h3 align="center">Audiotext</h3>

   <p align="center">
-    A program that transcribes audio from a file or microphone to text in any supported language by Google API.
+    A program that transcribes audio from a file or microphone to text in any language supported by the Google API.
     <br />
     <a href="https://github.com/HenestrosaConH/audiotext/issues">Report Bug</a> · <a href="https://github.com/HenestrosaConH/audiotext/issues">Request Feature</a>
   </p>